Import Of IMPs Into Japan For Clinical Trials

 In this article, we will be focusing on IMPs and their supportive products.

 Here are some global challenges for the import of IMPs

-- Require experts with knowledge in import regulatory and distribution,
+- Require experts with knowledge in import regulatory, depot and distribution,

 - Diversified import regulations for each country,

-- Frequent change in the local import regulations,
+- Frequent changes in the local import regulations,

-- Import and distribution of shipment within time,
+- Import, depot, and distribution of shipment within time,

-- Maintain the IMP temperature need and tracking of shipment,
+- Maintain the IMP temperature and tracking of shipment

 - Requires seamless integration between manufacturing, logistics, and technology,

 - Return and destruction handling after completion.

-- The Pharmaceuticals and Medical Devices Agency (PMDA) is the regulatory authority which regulates the clinical trial approval and the import of IMP’s .
+- The Pharmaceuticals and Medical Devices Agency (PMDA) is the regulatory authority that regulates the clinical trial approval and the import of IMP.

-- Require an In-country caretaker (ICC) to import IMPs into Japan.
+- You will require an In-country caretaker (ICC) to import IMPs into Japan.

-- The ICC represents the importer to the Japanese government and undertakes the follwoing responsibilities
+- The ICC represents the importer to the Japanese government and undertakes the following responsibilities

 - Recover the shipment upon arrival,

 - Bring it to the customs warehouse,

 - Present the appropriate documents and paperwork to customs, and

 - Answer any questions that the Japanese government may have.

-- The documents required for the import of IMPs depend on the type of study and the IMP.
+- The documents required for import of IMP depend on the type of study and the IMP.

-- The sponsor need to list the IMP’s and the supportive products in the “Clinical Trial Notification (CTN)”
+- The sponsor needs to list the IMP and the supportive products in the “Clinical Trial Notification (CTN)”